-The main parts of a book have altered very little throughout the years.
+The main parts of a book have stayed almost the same throughout the years.

 Not much has changed from the time of hand-written books, through to printed books and now electronic books.
-All have ordered elements that remain almost the same.
+All books have ordered very similar elements.

-Most people who read your book will have an expectation of where they can find specific information.
+Most people who read your book will expect where they can find specific information.

 For new authors, you should consider this when you prepare a new book for publishing.

 The three major parts of a book